Dementia and Eating Issues

 - Crackers with peanut butter

 - Carrots, celery, and sugar snap peas with hummus or ranch

-- Plate guards and food bumpers: these are attached to the edge of a plate and provide a surface for individuals to push food against, making it much easier to get food onto utensils while eating or scooping foods.
+These are similar to scoop plates.
+However, they are attached to the edge of a plate.
+They also provide a surface for individuals to push food against, making it much easier to get food onto utensils while eating or scooping foods.